krlawrence/graph/ChangeHistory.md

 - Added coverage of the new `skip` step.
 - Added to the JanusGraph `cardinality` section.
 - Added to the JanusGraph `transactions` section.
+- Added to the JanusGraph `geospatial API` section.
 - Significantly added to the using Gremlin from Java sections.
 - Added detailed coverage of Classses and Enums that you need to include when writing a Java or Groovy app that are hidden from you when using the Gremlin Console.
 - Added to the using Gremlin from Groovy sections.